opsfolio/resource-surveillance/support/docs/surveilr-state-schema/ur_walk_session.md

 ## Description

-Immutable FileSystem Walk Sessions represents a single file system scan (or  "walk") session.
-Each time a directory is scanned for files and entries, a  record is created here. ur_walk_session has a foreign key reference to the  device table so that the same device can be used for multiple walk sessions  but also the walk sessions can be merged across workstations / servers for easier  detection of changes and similaries between file systems on different devices.
+Immutable Walk Sessions represents any "discovery" or "walk" operation.
+This could be a device file system scan or any other resource discovery  session.
+Each time a discovery operation starts, a record is created.   ur_walk_session has a foreign key reference to the device table so that the  same device can be used for multiple walk sessions but also the walk  sessions can be merged across workstations / servers for easier detection  of changes and similaries between file systems on different devices.

 <details>
 <summary><strong>Table Definition</strong></summary>